cobweb-eu/QA_wps_processes/readme.md

 # Web Processing Service for COBWEB-QA

 Quality Assurance Web Processing Services using 52North WPS.
 This repository contains quality tests (Quality Controls).
 The Quality Controls are implemented as Java and R processes which are registered within the WPS for use in geoprocessing workflows.
+The processes have been deployed on both Linux (Ubuntu) and Windows (7) environments.
 There are several ways to install and run the WPS and associated processes.
 The core environment for running the WPS are an installation of:

 1. [Tomcat](http://tomcat.apache.org/)
 2. [GeoServer](http://geoserver.org/download/)